 Es dauerte mehr als zwei Wochen, bis dieses Projekt fertig war.
 Es hätte nicht halb so lange gedauert, wenn Eric nicht so eine Schnarchnase wäre.

 It took more than two weeks for this project to get finished.
-It wouldn’t have taken half as long if Eric weren’t such a snorey nose.
+It wouldn’t have taken half as long if Eric wasn’t so incompetent.